ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Conditionally Endorsed Values

-The example in {{input}} showed an actual state from Evidence for other layers, and an Endorsement containing actual state for layer 0.
+The example in {{input}} showed Evidence containing actual state for layers 1 through N, and an Endorsement containing actual state for layer 0.
 However, some claims in Endorsements might be conditional and so are only treated as actual state if a condition is met.